-KIND Jewelry has effortless simplicity at it's heart.
+KIND Jewellery has effortless simplicity at it's heart.
 Founded by Artist / Designer Tansy Haak after a wild, wandering adventure through Europe, India & Sri Lanka.
-The idea was to create a line of jewelry for ALL KIND, which doesn't discriminate against age or personal style.
-We spent five minutes with Tansy to get a closer look inside the world of KIND Jewelry.
+The idea was to create a line of jewellery for ALL KIND, which doesn't discriminate against age or personal style.
+We spent five minutes with Tansy to get a closer look inside the world of KIND Jewellery.

 I graduated from art school in 2010, moved to London and was quickly swept into a city lifestyle.
 Living as an impoverished artist whilst working part time designing homewares was grinding me down, so my husband and I took to the road, travelled the world and re-evaluated our goals.
 The idea of KIND was born on the shores of beautiful Sri Lanka and I haven’t looked back.

 As an artist, I work predominantly in metal making large scale aluminium and copper sculptures.
 I exhibited throughout the UK and Europe and took on commissions from companies including The Hoxton Art Gallery and Conran.
 Being hands on and having the chance to work creatively is super important to me, but I wanted to build a collection that could grow separately to myself, become it’s own thing and I think I am finally achieving that with KIND.

 Not always, but I am drawn to its constant evolution and how it is used to define peoples’ personal identities, whatever they may be.